 Sometimes dead skin cells clump together and clog the pore.
 Or inflammation of the skin triggers production of excessive amounts of skin oil.
-When this happens, acne bacteria can be locked inside.
-The bacteria attempt to “break out” so they can move on to another pore first by consuming excess sebum.
+When this happens, acne bacteria can be locked inside. 🔒🦠🦠 The bacteria attempt to “break out” so they can move on to another pore first by consuming excess sebum.
 They break down skin oils into essential fatty acids that are beneficial to them but harmful to the bacteria.
 This can keep them in check.
 But if the problem is the pore is clogged with dead skin, then the bacteria have another way out.

 Bacteria release chemicals sensitizing surrounding skin cells to inflammatory chemicals released by the human immune system.
 The immune system releases histamine and interleukin-8 to attack the bacteria, but winds up attacking the skin.
 A pimple pops up and provides the bacteria an escape route.

 Killing bacteria stops them from making skin sensitive to inflammation.
-But just killing bacteria does nothing to stop production of excess skin oil or to repair the skin.
+But just killing bacteria does nothing to stop the production of excess skin oil or to repair the skin.
 Killing bacteria is always just part of acne skin care.
 It’s also necessary to follow a skin care routine to keep the skin in balance.

 Acne bacteria are killed by visible blue light, that is, light you can see, not UV light, of wavelengths between 407 and 420 nanometers.
 The bacteria have pigments in their protective cell membranes that resonate at those frequencies.
 These pigments break down the membrane, eventually killing the bacterium.
-On a Petri dish, three exposures to blue light kill about 99.99% of acne bacteria.
+On a Petri dish, 🧫🔬 three exposures to blue light kill about 99.99% of acne bacteria.

 In the skin, the kill rate is not as high.
 That is because blue light cannot reach very far into the skin, and acne in deep pores or in cysts beneath skin are unaffected.
-Even so, many people who use blue light report noticeable results in as little as a day, because killing bacteria stops inflammation—the immune system stops producing inflammatory chemicals to kill bacteria because the bacteria are already dead.
+Even so, many people who use blue light report noticeable results in as little as a day.
+Killing bacteria stops inflammation—the immune system stops producing inflammatory chemicals to kill bacteria because the bacteria are already dead.

 Blue light has an immediate effect on pimples, and a longer-term effect on whiteheads and blackheads.
 Blue light can keep whiteheads and blackheads from getting worse, although they have to be removed from the skin by other means.

 The addition of red light to skin treatment, however, treats deeper pores. 📌 Red light can travel further into the skin than blue light.
 It can also generate heat at the level of the sebaceous glands.
 If red light is not used in excess, it can shrink the glands and reduce sebum production.
-If so much red light is used that the skin burns, however, the effect is the opposite greater sebum production.
+If so much red light is used that the skin burns, however, the effect is the opposite—greater sebum production.